roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 09.2Page 4

+===

- 09.2Page 4 ****** The Hard Body's Continuing Education Ch.
-09.2 ****** bydlsloan© "Wake up, my pet," Douglas said, still in Dracula character.
+"Wake up, my pet," Douglas said, still in Dracula character.
 Cori opened her eyes, smiling at him.
 But she wiped the smile clean when she saw his dark expression.
 He had the seductive but evil vampire look down pat.
 Clearly, he was taking this seriously and she fell back into character, acting as if she just woke up and was started to see him.

  "Oh my, I must have dozed off," she said.
 She started to rub her eyes, but was jerked off the couch and roughly thrown on the floor in the middle of the room.
 There lay a coil of white nylon rope attached to a leather strap.
 He pushed her feet together and wrapped them in the leather strap, buckling it around her ankles.
 Then he buckled her hands behind her back with another strap of leather.
 Before she knew what was happening, she was being lifted in the air, hanging upside down.
 She looked up and saw that the rope was looped over a support beam in the middle of the office and Douglas was hauling her up in the air with surprising strength.
 When he had her to the desired height, he tied the end of the rope around the leg of the solid oak desk and eyed his hanging prize.